numq/reduce-and-conquer/README.md

 ## About

-**Reduce & Conquer** is a universal architectural pattern with formal mathematical foundations, designed for building predictable, testable, and maintainable software systems across any platform or framework.
+**Reduce & Conquer** is a state management architecture for Kotlin Multiplatform and Compose Multiplatform.
+A deterministic, boilerplate-free alternative to MVI and TEA patterns, it provides strict unidirectional data flow (UDF) and robust side-effect isolation in commonMain — purpose-built for scalable multiplatform app architecture.

 <p align="center">
   <img src="./media/diagram.svg" alt="Layers" width="512"/>